wittenator/pimai/README.md

 #### Running all containers

 Important note:
-The project generates SSL/TLS certificates and passwords if none are found in the subrepo containing the secrets.
-If the VIA is going to accessed, insert the real password into ```ikoncode_secrets```.
+The project generates SSL/TLS certificates and passwords if none are found in the subrepo containing the secrets

 A step by step series of examples that tell you how to get a development env running